 If the feature proves to be successful (and I imagine it will be), it will surely make its way across to the UK as well.
 This could be a potential game-changer, so keep your eyes and ears open.

 No article about Instagram for businesses would be complete without mentioning the topic of influencer marketing.
-If you want a deeper look at influencer marketing check out our article, but in the meantime, here’s a brief overview of the topic:
+If you want a deeper look, check out our article focused on influencer marketing, but in the meantime, here’s a brief overview of the topic:

 In case the concept is new to you, a social media influencer is someone who has gathered a large number of followers on social media, usually due to the quality of their online content (i.e. YouTube, Instagram, Facebook).

 They usually specialise in a certain niche (e.g. Premier League podcaster, Vegan recipes YouTube channel).
 Therefore, they are very influential to their followers.
 Thus, advertisers will sometimes reach out to influencers to see if they will promote their product to their audience.

 Because these influencers specialise in a certain niche, their followers are not only the perfect audience for brands in that industry, but they are loyal to their influencers.

 Generally speaking, we can break influencers down into two types:

 Celebrities/macro influencers: have hundreds of thousands of followers (or more)

 Micro influencers: have more than a thousand followers

 The exact definitions might change a bit depending on who you ask, but the basic concept remains the same: influencers have a huge number of followers or a small (but respectable) number of followers.